 The photograph was created the week that Theresa May signed Article 50 triggering the official transition period and Brexit negotiations to take the UK out of the EU.
-Visitors to the Seven Sisters are warned not to approach the edge as it’s unstable.
-However, when faced with an abyss – whether natural or manmade – it’s difficult to resist staring into it.
-By displaying the poster in the public realm Roberts’ aim is to create unexpected, thought-provoking contributions to the urban spectacle, turning the street into a platform to challenge ideas and attitudes towards Brexit.
+Visitors to the Seven Sisters are warned not to approach the edge because it is unstable.
+However, when faced with an abyss – whether natural or man-made – it’s difficult to resist staring into it.
+The aim of presenting this poster in the public space was to create unexpected, thought-provoking contributions to the urban spectacle, turning the street into a platform to challenge ideas and attitudes towards Brexit.

 The poster was originally put up on billboards and fly-poster sites in Bristol, Glasgow, London and Manchester in February and March 2018.
 After a successful application to Arts Council England the poster was subsequently displayed on advertising hoardings and poster sites across Brighton during the 2018 Photo Fringe festival.
-Within days the posters were removed from several locations around the city after an intervention by Brighton & Hove City Council who felt the image of a local landmark, associated with suicide and accidental deaths, was inappropriate.
-Roberts responded by re-imagining the poster without the cliff and installed the new version around the city, thereby opening up a wider conversation about civic power and censorship.
+Within days the posters were removed from several locations around the city after an intervention by Brighton & Hove City Council which felt the image of a local landmark, associated with suicide and accidental deaths, was inappropriate.
+Instead of curtailing the artistic impulse, this intervention prompted an abstract re-imagining of the poster without the identifiable features of the cliff, and the new version was installed around the city, thereby opening up a wider conversation about civic power and censorship.

 Both versions of Between the Acts are available as limited edition blue-back posters here.